rap1ds/pat/README.md

 ### Rest

+`pat.rest()` matches to all the rest arguments and packs them to an array.

 ```js
 var print = function(a, b, rest) { return "Got " + a + ", " + b + " and [" + rest.join(", ") + "]"; };